plantbreeding/IPK-BrAPI-Validator/README.md

 # IPK BrAPI Validator

 Test suite for BrAPI servers.
+Test your server at [http://webapps.ipk-gatersleben.de/brapivalidator/](http://webapps.ipk-gatersleben.de/brapivalidator/).

 Under development, not carefully tested.
 If you find any errors or bugs, please report them as an issue!